Dowell-Lab/srworkshop/projectB/day07/worksheets/README.md

 # First, you will need to log into the AWS and follow:

-1. Instructions for installing RSubread on AWS are here `Day7_installing_Rsubread.pdf`
+1. Instructions for installing RSubread on AWS here `Day7_installing_Rsubread.pdf`
-2. Submitting read count script with `Day7_featurecounts_worksheet.pdf`
+2. Submitting read count script in `Day7_featurecounts_worksheet.pdf`

-To save on time and compute resources, you will first use a subsampled bam file to generate counts.
+- To save on time and compute resources, you will first use a subsampled bam file to generate counts.

-We are on the AWS because Day7_featurecounts_worksheet.pdf requires the bam files.
+- We are on the AWS because `Day7_featurecounts_worksheet.pdf` requires the bam files which are very BIG to load and process on your personal computer.

 3. Then you will need to log off the AWS to do `Day7_differential_expression_worksheet.pdf`